Clothing maker Scott Jordan talks about the future of fashion

 StorePower helps groceries deliver like Instacart without giving away the keys to the store

 Wearables, he believes, will never be embedded in clothes.
-After working with a number of ideas on that front he found that its far easier to put sensors against the skin than to sew them into our clothes.
-He believes that even in the next century we won’t be running around wearing Metroid-esque smart suits but that our clothing will remain dumb and our gadgets will disappear against and inside our bodies.
+After working with a number of ideas on that front he found that it’s far easier to put sensors against the skin than to sew them into our clothes.
+He believes that even in the next century we won’t be running around wearing Metroid-esque smart suits, but that our clothing will remain dumb and our gadgets will disappear against and inside our bodies.

-Scott most recently launched the OTG jacket that can hold pounds and pounds of hardware and cables but still looks like a regular jacket.
+Scott most recently launched the OTG Jacket, which can hold pounds and pounds of hardware and cables but still look like a regular jacket.
 That jacket, he thinks, is what our future clothing will look like.

-You can subscribe in Sticher or iTunes and download the MP3 here.
+You can subscribe in Stitcher or iTunes or download the MP3 here.

 0